From 1st August, it’s the law!

 We make it easy for sellers and Real Estate agents across Queensland to meet the new seller disclosure obligations, fast, accurate, and stress-free.

-From 1 August 2025, all sellers in Queensland must provide a completed disclosure statement and supporting documents before entering into a contract.
-At Sellers Disclosure QLD, our lawyers make sure you’re fully compliant with the new requirements under the Property Law Act 2023.
+From 1 August 2025, all property sellers in Queensland must provide a completed Form 2 Seller Disclosure Statement, and, if the property is part of a body corporate, a Body Corporate Disclosure Statement (Form 33 or Form 34), before entering into a contract.
+At Sellers Disclosure Queensland, our lawyers at Bush to Beach Legal, ensure you’re fully compliant with the new disclosure requirements under the Property Law Act 2023.

-We take care of the entire process for you, ordering government and council searches and preparing the legally required parts of the disclosure statement on your behalf.
-With everything handled by our experienced legal team, you can be confident your sellers disclosure statement is complete, accurate, and legally sound ready to list your property.
+We handle the entire process for you.
+From ordering council, government, and body corporate searches to preparing all the legally required forms and documents on your behalf.
+With everything managed by our experienced team, you can be confident your disclosure statement is complete, accurate, and ready to go before listing your property.
+Whether you’re a home seller, real estate agent, or property developer, we make compliance with Queensland’s seller disclosure laws simple, fast, and stress-free.

 Seller Disclosure Statement